 The size is right, too... a CombatONE can be powered by any electric motor configuration that flies an 11x5.5 to 11x7 APC style electric propellor.
 This means reasonable cost for servos, motors and ESCs.
 In fact, some guys are simply using their wrecked Parkzone T-28 innards to build Combat one, making it almost a free plane.

 How does it fly?

 In a phrase, wickedly good.
-Jonathon Hendrickson, captain of all things electric, says, "This is the best-flying delta flying wing I have ever flown."
+Jonathon Hendrickson, captain of all things electric, says, "This is the best-flying flying wing I have ever flown."

 Five to eight minute flights are possible with low wing loadings (6oz/sq ft) letting you slow it way down.
 Unlimited vertical is easy to achieve with typical power to weight ratios of 2:1.
 Even the maiden flights were awesome.
 We even played around with a 3D version with rudders that could harrier (needed gyro to do it, though).
 FUN!!!